GrumpyBusted/Grumpy.RipplesMQ.Client/README.md

     // Request a response from a handler that can response to request name = "MyRequesterB" var message = messageBus.RequestAsync<MyRequestBDto, MyResponseBDto>(new RequestResponseConfig { Name = "MyRequesterB", MillisecondsTimeout = 100 }, new MyRequestBDto);

     // Result of RequestAsync is a Task, to get response get Result from the task.
-There is also a syncronous version just called Request var response = message.Result;
+There is also a synchronous version just called Request var response = message.Result;

     messageBus.Dispose();